exist2021/A2A/content/pages/Understanding Feminine Mystery by Osho.md

   + God is Feminine.
 (Cause you are always seeking God)

   + Women are stronger then men.

-Mortality rates of men between the age of 0-14 are much higher.
+    + Mortality rates of men between the age of 0-14 are much higher.

+    + Women get less sick than men do

+    + Women outlive men on an average

   + Women are subdued by men, cause men know they are stronger than them.